|Kerzner Project Management Maturity Model Assessment (KPM3™)

 First, it assesses the way your company is performing and the state of its process at five different levels, factoring in variables such as visibility, consistency and control.
 The KPM3 will then give you a detailed breakdown of your organizational score, as well as the scores of your individual project managers.
 It also benchmarks your performance against that of other companies in your industry and in the wider marketplace.

-Next, it will give you through a list of actionable, high-level recommendations designed to increase your competitive position and advance the professional development of your project managers.
+Next, it will give you a thorough analysis of your results, including actionable, high-level recommendations.
+You can use these to prioritize your organization's next steps in order to increase your competitive position and advance the professional development of your project managers.

 Can this help me "sell" project management in my company?